-• Click OK to move the plan files to the target step.
+- A construction of the second secon - Click OK to move the plan files to the target step.

 TIP: Administrators and process owners can also move the current step when viewing the Process Routing page for a plan file.

 Completing steps for plan files (overriding step ownership)